 Samantha Sullivan – Operations Manager

 The Operations Manager and Development Manager comprise the senior staff leadership for Town Cats, and report into the President of the Board.
 As our new Operations Manager, Samantha is the senior staff member responsible for managing all operations within Town Cats.
 Samantha grew up in Littleton, Colorado but has since lived all over the US.
-For the past 6 years she has been living in Los Angeles and is excited to make the transition north.
+For the past 6 years she has been living in Los Angeles and is excited to be living in Northern California now.
 She has over 15 years of experience in animal welfare including emergency and day veterinary clinics, animal shelters, humane law enforcement, and zoological settings.
 In addition, she has nearly 20 years of experience working in business management including retail and small business ownership.
 She holds a Bachelor’s Degree in Marketing, an MBA and is in pursuit of a Masters in Biology focused in wild cat conservation.
 She lives with her husband Nich, and four black rescue cats; Susu, Mister, Pixie and Kindle.
 Samantha is passionate about cats, animal welfare and conservation.
 When she is not working or at home she can be found in a yoga studio, hiking the trails or listening to live music.
 Samantha is excited to be working for Town Cats and cannot wait to help the organization grow and continue to help the cats of Santa Clara County.

 Gingy Cody – Development Manager